BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 The mean numbers of connections were chosen so that the total number of daily interactions matched that from a previous study of social interaction [[1]](#1).
 The number of random interactions was chosen to be lower in children in comparison to other age groups.
 In the simulation, each day a list is created containing all individuals who make random interactions and each person is repeated by the number of interactions they make.
 This list is shuffled and interactions are made between adjacent pairs on the shuffled list.
+Parameters associated with random networks are listed in Table [Random network parameters](./parameters/random_network_parameters.md).

 ## Infection Dynamics
 The infection is spread by interactions between infected and susceptible individuals.